indented-automation/Indented.Profile/Indented.Profile/help/Get-Syntax.md

 Accept wildcard characters: False
 ```

-### -Long
+### -Short
-Write syntax output in a vertical format.
+Write syntax in the short format used by Get-Command.

 ```yaml
 Type: SwitchParameter